 The inframammary incision technique for breast augmentation is also called the crease incision because it is made at the crease on the underside of the breast.
 Saline and silicone breast implants can both be slid upward through the incision, which is typically around two inches long.
 Depending on the anatomy of the patient and the predetermined treatment plan, the implant is placed either directly under the glandular breast tissue or under the chest muscle.
-Saline implants can be inserted partially filled and then filled the rest of the way once they’re in place.
+Saline implants can be inserted nearly empty through a 3.5 – 4.5 cm incision or partially filled and then filled to their final size after they’re positioned and centralized behind the nipple.

-Gummy Bear implants, on the other hand, may require a slightly longer incision, as the thick, highly cohesive gel will not compress quite as much and might not fit into the smaller incision, depending on the implant size.
-Once the implant is placed and centered behind the nipple, the incision is sutured and closed.
+Gummy Bear implants, on the other hand, may require a slightly longer incision (up to 55 mm, or 5.5 cm) because gel implants come from the factory completely filled and do not fit into a smaller incision.
+Once the implant is placed and centered behind the nipple, the incision is sutured in layers and closed.

 Advantages of inframammary surgical technique for breast augmentation

 Each breast augmentation patient has her own reasons for choosing a particular surgical technique, depending on her anatomy, preferences, or surgeon recommendations.
-The inframammary incision is one of the most common surgical techniques in part because of its versatility and in part because it offers numerous advantages to surgeons and patients alike.
+The inframammary incision is perhaps the most common surgical technique in part because of its versatility and in part because it offers numerous advantages to surgeons and patients alike.
 The advantages of the inframammary technique include: